smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/Albert_Electra.md

 The "__OPTIONS__" clause allows you to change the value of a parameter in an image model.
 The definition of each parameter is as follows.

-- "text_col" : Sets the name of the column containing the text to be classified in the table.
+- "text_col" : Sets the name of the column containing the text to be classified.
 (DEFAULT: "text")

-- "batch_size" : The size of the dataset bundle read during one train.
+- "batch_size" : The size of the dataset bundle read during a single train.
 (DEFAULT : 16)